 Ready to tackle the replacement yourself?
 With the right tools and a little patience, this is a very manageable DIY project.
 Just remember that you’re working with your home’s electrical and gas systems, so safety is the top priority.
 Follow these steps carefully, and don’t hesitate to stop and call for help if you feel unsure at any point.
 If you’d rather leave it to an expert, our team is always ready to handle your heating repair needs and get your home warm again in no time.

-Shutting Off the Power and Gas Supply
+Step 1: Turn Off the Power and Gas

 Before you even think about opening the furnace panel, you must completely cut off the power and gas.
 First, head to your home’s main electrical panel and find the circuit breaker connected to your furnace.
 Flip it to the “Off” position.
 Next, locate the gas shut-off valve for your furnace—it’s usually a handle near the gas line running into the unit.
 Turn the handle so it’s perpendicular to the pipe, which shuts off the gas flow.
 Double-check that both are off before moving on.
 This step is non-negotiable and ensures your safety throughout the repair.

-Removing the Old Ignitor
+Step 2: Remove the Old Ignitor

 With the power and gas off, you can remove the furnace’s access panel.
 Look inside near the burners to locate the ignitor; it’s a small, often fork-shaped device mounted on a ceramic base.
 Once you’ve found it, carefully disconnect the electrical harness connecting it to the furnace.
 Next, use a screwdriver or nut driver to remove the screw or screws holding the ignitor bracket in place.
 The old ignitor can be very brittle, so gently slide it out of its mounting bracket.
 If you notice other signs of wear and tear inside the furnace, it might be a good time to schedule a full preventative maintenance check.

-Installing the New Ignitor
+Step 3: Install the New Ignitor

 Now it’s time to install the new part, but be careful how you handle it.
 The element on a new ignitor is extremely fragile and can be damaged by the oils on your skin.
 Always wear clean gloves and handle the new ignitor only by its ceramic base.
 Carefully slide it into the mounting bracket, making sure it’s positioned just like the old one.
 Secure it with the mounting screw(s), but don’t overtighten them, as this can crack the ceramic.
 Once it’s in place, reconnect the wire harness.
 You should hear or feel a click, letting you know it’s securely connected.